Trauma, Grief & Loss Resource

 -

-Behaving in ways that are not normal for you
+Acting in ways that feel “not normal” for you